December 18, 2017

 It is also, I cannot resist pointing out, a sensibility displayed by Donald Trump, who habitually confuses cruelty with strength and seems to regard collaborative problem-solving or any acknowledgment of error (let alone apology) as unforgivable weakness.
 By default, other individuals and nations are considered adversaries to be bested: The point is to triumph over others and humiliate them.
 No wonder “military leaders have long held a special allure for Trump.”

 This man’s compulsive competitiveness is not just a symptom of his personal pathology but, as I’ve argued elsewhere, a reflection of our culture’s addiction to winning.
-Similarly, his defensive posturing — the taunting, boasting, preening, threatening, and bullying to establish his superiority over others — is an almost comically exaggerated version of a more pervasive masculine stereotype that’s part of our socialization.
-Trump’s right-wing followers in particular have gleefully adopted the “snowflake” insult, but all too common in America is a habit of venerating those who are manly enough to prosper under pressure as opposed to those who succumb to the suffering.
+Similarly, his defensive posturing — the taunting, boasting, preening, threatening, and bullying to establish his superiority over others — is an almost comically exaggerated version of a more pervasive masculine stereotype that’s part of our socialization.5 Trump’s right-wing followers in particular have gleefully adopted the “snowflake” insult, but all too common in America is a habit of venerating those who are manly enough to prosper under pressure as opposed to those who succumb to the suffering.
 No excuses!
 Failure is not an option!
 No pain, no gain!
+[ADDENDUM 2021: This preoccupation with masculinity continues to be embraced by the far right and, as some commentators have noted, particularly by those with a religious worldview.]

 The psychological premises here are thoroughly misconceived and the values are appalling.
 Just because you think that people, especially young people, ought to be able to tolerate and even benefit from stress (or failure) doesn’t mean they will.
 And just because you think this confers advantages — regarding their future resilience or current performance — doesn’t mean that’s true.